MacIver-Lab/Ergodic-Information-Harvesting/README.md

 - Launch `./Production-Figure-Code/makeFigurePanels.m` using MATLAB.
 Note that the code has been tested with MATLAB `R2017a` and `R2018a`.
 - Specify input parameters
   - Set `targetFig = 'fig1'` to select figure 1 as the target
-  - Set `USE_PREV_DATASET = 1` to use previously simulated dataset.
-Alternatively, use `USE_PREV_DATASET = 0` if simulation data for figure 1 has been created through step 1
+  - Set `USE_PUBLISHED_DATASET = 1` to show the data we published.
+Alternatively, use `USE_PUBLISHED_DATASET = 0` if the simulation data for figure 1 has been created through step 1
 - Run the MATLAB code

 You should see new MATLAB figure panel pops up contains figure 1 panels and PDF(s) will be saved under `./FigureOutput/fig1/`.